-Language has a lot of subtlety that can help use consciously create very different results, especially when influencing people.
-The words we use can help us win friends or not.
+Language has a lot of subtlety that can help us consciously create very different results, especially when influencing people.
+The words we use can help us win or lose friends.
 So how can you use language to engage with your coworkers and create new possibilities?

-You can start by letting the other person think that the idea is his or hers as well.
-This may seem antithetical to getting ahead in the workplace, but it’s actually the key to success.
+You can start by letting another person think that your idea is his or her’s as well.
+This may seem antithetical to getting ahead in the workplace, but it’s actually a key to success.
 If you want your ideas implemented, the best way to do it is to have people think that they thought it up as well.

 When you use “we” and “us” in discussions about everything from projects to get-togethers after work, you’ll make everyone feel included and you’ll build a sense of loyalty.

-It’s winning all around—you get everything accomplished that you wanted to do (influence) while having everyone else love you (winning friends).
+It’s winning all around—you get everything accomplished that you wanted to (influence people) while having everyone else love you (winning friends).